 Bring us your ideas.

-Stage One employs more than one hundred people across a wide range of roles.
+Stage One employs more than one hundred and seventy five people across a wide range of roles.
 Find out more about our ten core teams across the following pages.

 The costing and analysis team provides the initial point of contact for all project enquiries.
 The eight-strong team works with clients to understand project requirements, establish feasibility, perform consultancy and determine associated costs and timelines.